The Corona Virus situation continues to evolve each day. To protect our patients and staff, we have made temporary changes as outlined below.

 We currently have a No Visitation Policy.
 It is important that we limit potential exposure to our patients and staff.
 This policy applies across the facility to include all inpatient areas, emergency department, waiting areas, clinics, and the café.
 Limited visitation will be allowed only in the case of a critical patient or a patient on compassionate care.

-For safety, we are screening for at risk patients.
-You may be asked certain questions such as: Do you have a cough, fever or recent travel?
+For safety, we are screening all patients.
+You may be asked certain questions such as: Do you have a cough, fever, or shortness of breath?
 The CDC has indicated that cough or fever are signs of the Covid-19 illness.
 Asking these questions will help our staff prepare to care for you in the safest possible manner.

 The changes mentioned above are part of a plan created based on CDC guidelines.
 We will continue to review the information and make changes as necessary to ensure your safety and that of our staff.